Fostering mutually supportive relationships

 Our Core Values

 Tucson CSA was founded by Philippe Waterinckx, who met Farmer Frank of Crooked Sky Farms while he and Daniela Diamente were conducting a graduate research project at the University of Arizona.
-Philippe’s conviction to start a Community Supported Agriculture program and make local organic produce more accessible to Tucsonans was so strong that he left grad school and started Tucson CSA on his back porch in 2004.
+Philippe’s conviction to start a Community Supported Agriculture program and make local organic produce more accessible to Tucsonans was so strong that he started Tucson CSA on his back porch in 2004.
 Membership at Tucson CSA quickly grew, and soon Philippe moved operations to our current location at the Historic Y. Sara Jones joined Philippe as the second staff member and, with her extensive farming and cooking experience, quickly became an irreplaceable stalwart.
 At one point soon after Michael Pollan’s The Omnivore’s Dilemma was published, there were over 700 Tucson CSA members.
 At this point weekly pickups had to be relocated from our small indoor space to the beautiful Historic Y Courtyard, which so wonderfully hosted Tucson CSA volunteers, veggies, members, and visiting musicians.